Disney+ Announces EPIC Line Up Including The Simpsons And Hannah Montana!

 Get all the info you need to get ready for your Disney marathon with Disney+ here.

+The news is so exciting even Jimmy Fallon & Kristen Bell celebrated with this epic performance of The History Of Disney Songs.

-Download the Hit app on iTunes or Google Play and stay up to date on all things Hit Network!
+Download the Hit app on iTunes or Google Play and listen live to our Disney Day this Tuesday the 19th!